jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ## Restrictions

-Except that _commandSet classes_ must have the same name than their filename, there is not known restriction about what you can do with _commandSet classes_ or _def classes_.
+Except that _Jeka classes_ must have the same name than their filename, there is not known restriction about what you can do with _Jeka classes_ or _def classes_.
 You can define as many classes as you want into def directory.
 Organise them within Java packages or not.

 # Work with plugins

-Each _commandSet class_ instance acts as a registry for plugins.
+Each _Jeka class_ instance acts as a registry for plugins.
 In turn, plugins can interact each other through this registry.

 ## Write your first plugin

-Let's implement similar commandSet as previously but using plugins :
+Let's implement similar Jeka as previously but using plugins :

 * Create a new project 'sample-plugins' as we did for 'sample1".
 * Remove all classes that has been created in 'jeka/def' : we don't need it for now.